Dental Bridges – Hoover, AL

 Typically, we adhere a fixed bridge to natural teeth sitting adjacent to the gap in your smile.
 False teeth, also known as pontics, are designed to replace your missing teeth.
 The dental crowns are cemented onto natural teeth, which allows for long-term support of the restoration.

-What Materials are Used for Dental Bridges?
+What Materials Are Used for Dental Bridges?

-Dr. Moulton primarily uses metal free bridges made of zirconia and porcelain.
+Dr. Moulton primarily uses metal-free bridges made of zirconia and porcelain.
 If additional support is needed gold or precious alloys are available.

-How Do I Take Care of My Bridge?
+How Do I Take Care of My Dental Bridge?

-Caring for your bridge starts with a dedicated oral care regimen at home.
+Caring for your dental bridge starts with a dedicated oral care regimen at home.
 Always brush twice a day with fluoridated toothpaste and floss daily.
 Make sure to keep all the areas of the bridge clean.
 Since the bridge relies on neighboring teeth for support, it is critical that you practice daily care.